 Deadlines for Program Proposals

-Experience has proven that programs which are approved and marketed at least two full semesters prior to the term of departure have better recruitment and are more successful at maintaining applicants in order to run the program.
+Experience has proven that programs that are approved and marketed at least 2 full semesters prior to the term of departure have better recruitment and are more successful at maintaining applicants needed to run the program.

 Review the Faculty-Led Programs Manual, p.
 15-35.

 The faculty director assesses the need for a program and the potential for sufficient enrollments.